-One of the ways we do this is by ensuring that equalities is a 'real' consideration during the formulation and development of our policies and functions.
-This is demonstrated through the completion of a Community Equality Impact Assessment process that takes consideration of protected characteristics in line with the Equality Act 2010.
+Our equality statement underpins the Collaborative Communities framework and sets out our commitment to working to eliminate unlawful discrimination and unconscious bias, promoting access, fairness and equality in the employment and training of employees and in the delivery of our services.
+One of the ways we deliver this is by ensuring that equalities is a key consideration during the formulation and development of our policies and functions.
+This is demonstrated through the completion of a Community Equality Impact Assessment process that takes consideration of the impact of council policy and practice for protected groups, in line with the Equality Act 2010.

-The Equality Act 2010 has extended the protection of individuals to nine different groups.
-These are referred to as protected characteristics.
+The Equality Act 2010 has extended the protection of individuals to nine different groups, these are referred to as protected characteristics.

-The protected characteristics are:
+The protected characteristics are as follows: